Cirko007/Pechers-inc./README.md

 # Pechersk-inc.
 # Vito's Adventure
-# Today in your hand
+# Today in your hands

 <hr>